Alaa Abd El-Fattah

-Background
+On 30 September 2024, Abd El-Fattah's mother, Laila Soueif, began a hunger strike outside the British Foreign Office in London, remaining on strike as of 25 January 2025, when she was joined by Australian journalist Peter Greste.
+In October 2024, Abd El-Fattah was named by Arundhati Roy, winner of the 2024 PEN Pinter Prize awarded by English PEN, as the "Writer of Courage" with whom she chose to share the prize.

+On 22 September 2025, Abd El-Fattah was released from prison, after having spent most of the last 12 years incarcerated.
+He was pardoned along with five other prisoners by Egyptian President Abdel Fattah el-Sisi.

+Early life and education

-Abd El-Fattah was born on 18 November 1981 in Cairo, Egypt.
-He was raised in a family of well-known Egyptian activists.
+Alaa Ahmed Seif al Islam Abd El-Fattah was raised in a family of well-known Egyptian activists.
 His father, Ahmed Seif El-Islam Hamad, a human rights attorney who had been arrested in 1983 by State Security Investigations Service officers and tortured and imprisoned for five years, is one of the founders of the Hisham Mubarak Law Center.
 His mother Laila Soueif, the sister of the novelist and political commentator Ahdaf Soueif, is a professor of mathematics at Cairo University and a political activist.
 His parents' activism began in the Anwar Sadat era.

-During a demonstration in 2005, his mother and other women, were attacked by Mubarak supporters; Abd El-Fattah was said to have protected her.
-One of his sisters is Mona Seif, a founding member of 'No Military Trials for Civilians', a group raising awareness for the civilian detainees summoned by military prosecutors and investigating torture allegations involving military police.
-His other sister, Sanaa Seif, is an activist and film editor who co-founded a newspaper about the Arab spring called 'Gornal'.
+During a demonstration in 2005, his mother and other women were attacked by Mubarak supporters; Abd El-Fattah was said to have protected her.
+One of his sisters is Mona Seif, a founding member of "No Military Trials for Civilians", a group raising awareness for the civilian detainees summoned by military prosecutors and investigating torture allegations involving military police.
+His other sister, Sanaa Seif, is an activist and film editor who co-founded a newspaper about the Arab spring called Gornal.

+Software development and blogging

+Abd El-Fattah has been active in developing Arabic-language versions of software and platforms.

+Abd El-Fattah co-founded with his wife Manal Bahey El-Din Hassan (daughter of activist Bahi El-Din Hassan), the Egyptian blog aggregator Manalaa and Omraneya, the first Arab blog aggregators that did not restrict inclusion based on the content of the blog.
+In 2005, the Manalaa blog won the Special Reporters Without Borders Award in Deutsche Welle's Best of Blogs competition.